12-Year-Old Cancer Survivor Hopes to Raise $10K for VeloSano

 Because it wasn’t responding to the antibiotics, their doctor recommended going to Cleveland Clinic Children’s for a simple surgery to drain the fluid.
 “They said it would take about 45 minutes,” recalls Wren.

-An hour and half after the procedure began, Wren and Matt saw the surgeon, Richard Herman, MD, and another man walking toward them.
-He introduced them to Ilia Buhtoiarov, MD, a pediatric oncologist.
+An hour and half after the procedure began, Owen’s surgeon introduced Wren and Matt to Ilia Buhtoiarov, MD, a pediatric oncologist.
 “They told us that as soon as they’d opened it up they could tell that the mass was cancerous,” says Wren.
 “They needed to wait for the pathology report but they were pretty confident that it was a type of lymphoma.”

 Four days later, the pathology report confirmed that Owen had non-Hodgkin’s anaplastic large cell lymphoma – a rare form of cancer found in 1% of children.